First Approved by the State Board for Community Colleges

-- The Title IX Coordinator will appoint a Hearing Officer [and members of the Hearing Committee, if preferred by the College] within ten (10) workdays after sending the investigative report to the parties and their advisors, if any.
+- The Title IX Coordinator will appoint a Hearing Officer and members of the Hearing Committee within ten (10) workdays after sending the investigative report to the parties and their advisors, if any.
 Within five (5) workdays after the appointment, the Hearing Officer will contact the parties to schedule a live hearing.
 The parties have five (5) workdays after being contacted by the Hearing Officer to notify the Title IX Coordinator in writing of any potential conflict of interest or bias of the Hearing Officer.
 The Title IX Coordinator will consider such information and will appoint a different Hearing Officer if the Title IX Coordinator determines that a material conflict of interest or bias exists.
 When the date, time, and place of the live hearing is confirmed, the Hearing Officer will notify the parties in writing simultaneously of the date, time, and place of the live hearing.

 - The Hearing Officer will notify the Title IX Coordinator promptly that the College must appoint an advisor for a party when notified of the need for an advisor.
 The Title IX Coordinator will appoint the advisor promptly, but no later than ten (10) workdays prior to the live hearing.
 If a party appears at a live hearing without an advisor, the Hearing Officer shall delay the start of the live hearing until an advisor is available.

-- The Hearing Officer shall ensure that all evidence obtained during the investigation to the parties available at the live hearing.
+- The Hearing Officer shall ensure that at all evidence obtained during the investigation is made available to the parties at the live hearing.